devsisters/XLSXasJSON.jl/docs/src/tutorial.md

 ```

 #### Type Declarations
-You can declare Type with `::` operator same way as Julia.
+You can declare Type with `::` operator the same way as in Julia.
-- value of `Vector` will be splitted with deliminator ';'.
+- The value of `Vector` will be splitted with deliminator ';'.
-- Only json supported types will be checked for validation
+- Only JSON supported types will be checked for validation.

 | /array::Vector    |/array_int::Vector{Int}|/array_float::Vector{Float64}|
 | ------------| ------------ | ------------|